Things worth knowing about mental health

 Suicidality

-Tel 143 has a lot of experience in dealing with suicidal people.
+143.ch has a lot of experience in dealing with suicidal people.
 However, the talks are not always about ending one’s own life.
 Sometimes support is needed in processing suicide among relatives or acquaintances or in caring for a suicidal person.
-Important: Tel 143 is committed to preventing suicide, but is not «against suicide on principle».
+Important: 143.ch is committed to preventing suicide, but is not «against suicide on principle».

 Suicide is a serious and complex issue.
 Male teenagers and retired men have a significantly greater risk of dying by suicide than females.
 Among the latter, the number of suicide attempts is higher.